xen-troops/meta-xt-prod-devel-rpi5/README.md

 own distribution for production use.
 ```

+### Test PVnet connection

+-  Connect host to your rpi board using ethernet.
+-  Set static ip address to the ethernet interface on your PC (in this
+   example will be used `192.168.0.1/24`)

+Set the IP address to the interface from the **linux_pv_domu**, for that,
-To test PVnet connection please execute the following commands:
+please execute the following commands:
 ```
 ip a
 ip addr add dev enX0 192.168.0.2/24